-Shelling, bureaucracy, and medicine: why the risk of drug shortages is growing in Ukraine
+Shelling, bureaucracy, and medicine: why the risk of drug shortages is rising in Ukraine

 2 February 20:19

-The war has made Ukraine’s drug supply system vulnerable not only due to shelling and logistics, but also due to regulatory procedures, which in a crisis can become a critical barrier to patients’ access to treatment.
+The war has made Ukraine’s drug supply chain vulnerable not only due to shelling and logistical challenges, but also because of regulatory procedures that, in a crisis, can become a critical barrier to patients’ access to treatment.

-This is according to the European Business Association (EBA) business community, which is calling on the government to make anti-crisis changes to the procedures for confirming that drug production complies with GMP standards, reports "Komersant Ukrainian".
+This is according to the business community of the European Business Association (EBA), which is calling on the government to implement anti-crisis changes to procedures for confirming that drug production complies with GMP standards, reports "Komersant Ukrainian".

 Following rocket attacks that destroyed pharmaceutical distributors’ warehouses along with drug reserves, companies are reporting significant risks of supply disruptions.

-According to estimates from open sources and statements by the affected companies, a single attack could have destroyed up to 20% of the country’s monthly supply of medicines.
-These reserves served as a buffer that allowed the market to function under lengthy regulatory procedures.
+According to estimates from open sources and statements by affected companies, a single attack could have destroyed up to 20% of the country’s monthly drug supply.
+These reserves served as a buffer, allowing the market to function despite lengthy regulatory procedures.

-After their loss, any delay in importing new batches immediately translates into a risk of shortage.
+Once lost, any delay in importing new shipments immediately translates into a risk of shortages.

 GMP as a “bottleneck”

-The business cites the procedure for confirming GMP (Good Manufacturing Practice) conclusions as a key problem — a mandatory prerequisite for importing and placing medicines on the market in Ukraine.
+Businesses cite the GMP (Good Manufacturing Practice) certification process as a key problem—a mandatory prerequisite for importing and placing medicines on the market in Ukraine.

 • has unpredictable processing times;